-Our Grief Groups provide a safe environment for parents to learn about the mechanisms that help us move forward after the passing of a loved one.
+Our Grief Groups provide a safe environment for parents to learn about skills that can help them move forward after the passing of a loved one.

-At Aladina, we never forget about all the parents with whom we have shared so much during this difficult battle.
-No one is ever prepared to face the loss of a child, or to experience that painful blow that paralyzes the whole family.
+At Aladina, we never forget about all the parents with whom we have shared so much during these difficult battles.
+No one is ever prepared to face the loss of a child or to experience that painful blow that paralyzes the whole family.
 Pain mixes with fear, anger, sadness, and loneliness in a jumble of emotions that is hard to comprehend.

-Our psycho-oncologists help parents find coping mechanisms that ease the process of grief and acceptance, keeping them from being consumed and overwhelmed by their pain.
+Our psycho-oncologists help parents find coping mechanisms that ease the process of both grief and acceptance, which keeps them from being consumed and overwhelmed by their pain.

 The basic premise of the Grief Groups is to share, whether it is a mood, an emotion, a doubt, a memory, a laugh or a tear.
-Through mutual respect and sympathy, the groups extend a helping hand to each individual member during this extremely difficult process.
+Through mutual respect and sympathy, every group extends a helping hand to each individual member during this extremely difficult process.

-- “I would like to thank the Fundación Aladina most sincerely for giving me the opportunity to join...“I would like to thank the Fundación Aladina most sincerely for giving me the opportunity to join this great team of people, whose sole aim is to comfort and, most specially, to create smiles for these sick kids.
+“I would like to thank Fundación Aladina most sincerely for giving me the opportunity to join this...“I would like to thank Fundación Aladina most sincerely for giving me the opportunity to join this great team of people, whose sole purpose is to comfort and, most specially, to create smiles for these sick kids.
 Thank you so much Aladina for having walked by my side through this difficult path.
 Sending lots of love to the sky for my princess Vera”See moreRaquel, mother of a deceased patient and volunteer